Catrionamcd/ViewsIt-Site/README.md

 * Deleting a channel also removes any posts created under the channel.
 * The channel author (person who creates the channel) can also edit the channel detail.
 Doing so will put the channel back into a status of 'Draft' requiring the super user/administrator's approval again, which means that any posts created under the channel will be hidden from users until the channel has been re-approved.
-* The channel author also has the option to un-approve posts created by users of the channel.
+* The channel author also has the option to un-approve posts that have been created by users of the channel.
 This will link to the Posts page interface to allow this to happen (see below).
 The Posts page (when called from Channel Manage page) will only display posts with a status of approved and only from the channel selected.

 ![alt text](assets/images/Unapprove-Posts-Screen.png)